scharel/harbour-nextcloudnotes/README.md

 - Uusing the [Login Flow](https://docs.nextcloud.com/server/14/developer_manual/client_apis/LoginFlow/index.html) if possible
 - Automatically push changes to the server while editing a note
 - Search in notes
-- Checklist support
 - Offline support
-- Overview of the supported markdown elements
 - Usage of [Sailfish OS Secrets](https://sailfishos.org/wiki/Secrets_and_Crypto) to store the user credentials

 ## Features to be considered